Oklahoma Court Records

 Divorce mediation helps parties come to a voluntary resolution about divorce issues, such as asset division, child custody, alimony, child support, and visitation.
 Mediators are trained third parties who bring conflict resolution and mediation skills into divorce cases.
 Some mediators are lawyers, but mediators do not have to be lawyers.

 Mediators may meet with divorce parties together or separately, depending on what each case requires.
-If the case parties agree about divorce issues, the mediator will draft an agreement for the parties to sign.
-The mediator will then submit the agreement to the court for the judge’s signature.
+If the case parties agree about divorce issues, the mediator drafts an agreement for the parties to sign.
+The mediator then submits the agreement to the court for the judge’s signature.
 Mediation does not occur in the courtroom, and the proceedings are confidential; therefore, judges do not know the details of cases resolved in mediation.
 Also, mediators are bound by law and ethics to hold all discussions and information in confidence.

 Mediation helps by reducing the amount of time that parties spend on a divorce case.
-Contested divorces are often complex and take a long time to finalize; mediation can help shorten the completion timeline.
-Additionally, mediation is more affordable than divorce attorney fees.
+Contested divorces are often complex and take a long time to finalize.
+Mediation may help shorten the completion timeline.
+Additionally, mediation is generally less expensive than divorce attorney fees.

 In Oklahoma, mediators must be certified by the Administrative Office of the Courts.